tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

-The locking of BTC on the main Bitcoin block chain is done by using a Pay to Script Hash (P2SH) transaction where BTC can be sent to a script hash instead of a public key hash.
+The locking of BTC on the main Bitcoin block chain is done by using a P2SH transaction where BTC can be sent to a script hash instead of a public key hash.
 To unlock the BTC in the P2SH transaction, the recipient must provide a script matching the script hash and data which makes the script evaluate to true. [[23]](https://en.bitcoin.it/wiki/Pay_to_script_hash)

 #### Who does it?